0-don/coding.global-bot/README.md

 npm run dev
 ```

-run `/verify-all-users` to verify all users in the server and the db
+run `/verify-all-users` to verify all users in the server and the db.

 ### Slash Commands